EricChen521/Free_solvation_Energy_Cal/README.md

 ## Step 1: Prepare the system

-Here we take the benzne molecule for example:
+Here we take the benzne molecule for example and the ligand was fixed during MD.

 1.1  Using antechamber and parmchk2 to generate the mol2 and parameter file from the ligand initial structure file (ligand.pdb).